-When carrying back an NOL to an earlier tax year, an CAUTION alternative minimum tax (AMT)

-liability may be created for that earlier year.
-This may be true even if there was no AMT liability when the tax return for that earlier year was filed.
+Carrying back an NOL to an earlier tax year may create an CAUTION alternative minimum tax (AMT) liability for that earlier year.
+This may be true even if there was no AMT liability on the tax return filed for that earlier year.